eclipse-emfcloud/coffee-editor/web/README.md

    This start the browser app on `http://localhost:3000`

 **NOTE**: The browser does not reload automatically whenever you changed something, you need to reload yourself currently.

-## Publishing coffee-editor-extension

-Create a npm user and login to the npm registry, [more on npm publishing](https://docs.npmjs.com/getting-started/publishing-npm-packages).

-    npm login

-Publish packages with lerna to update versions properly across local packages, [more on publishing with lerna](https://github.com/lerna/lerna#publish).

-    npx lerna publish